Can I Deduct Health Insurance Premiums? It Depends

 - The premiums were not paid for with pre-tax dollars (meaning the amounts paid were not taken from one’s gross income, before tax deductions).

 - A subsidy is not claimed.

-- The premiums + medical expenses exceed 7.5% of the claimant’s adjusted gross income.
-Adjusted gross income is one’s total taxable income, after deductions (such as moving expenses and IRA contributions).
+- The premiums + medical expenses exceed 10% of the taxpayers adjusted gross income.
+Adjusted gross income is one’s total taxable income, after deductions.

 Taxpayers must choose between itemizing their deductions (which includes both insurance premiums and medical expenses) or simply choosing the standard deduction.